 During the internship you can expect to gain a comprehensive knowledge of the Caribbean fish, coral, invert species and coral bleaching and will see first hand the effect of sustainable fishing regulations on a fishing communities.
 Most importantly you will get to contribute a chapter to the organisation's annual report, which will be published, with full credits, and submitted to Belize Fisheries department and other key stakeholders.

-Experience/ Qualifications required: Undergraduate or graduate in Marine Sciences, Oceanography or related subject with a strong academic record.
+Experience/ Qualifications required: No experience or qualifications required, however an interest in Marine Sciences, Oceanography or related subject is recommended.

 Nationalities: This programme is open to all nationalities (subject to visa requirements.)

 Typical Hours: Monday-Friday; 6-8 hours per day; Weekends free for personal time and travel in Belize.

 This is an exceptional opportunity for students and graduates in Marine sciences to boost your CV and gain practical experience with one of the top marine research organisations in the Caribbean.
 Throughout the programme you will gain experience in marine park management and a thorough oversight of conservation methods and techniques used in Marine science today.

 You will also have the opportunity assist with research into the effects of issues such as climate change, introduction of alien species into the marine ecosystem, and the socio-economic impact that regulation has on communities in the region.
 By the end of the programme you will have detailled knowledge and experience of the techniques, methods, challenges and considerations that exist in marine park management and a fantastic introduction to a career in Marine Science, oceanography and Marine biology.
 You will also develop an excellent knowledge of the diverse range of Caribbean flora and fauna, and ecosystem dynamics that exist in this spectacular part of the world.
 Here is a sample of what you can expect to gain from taking part in the Internship.

 • Further PADI dive qualifications, an advantage in Marine Science